Metroplex: Improving Traffic Flow in Complex Airspace

 By improving traffic flow at the departure and arrival metroplex, overall operator and airspace benefits between city pairs increase.

 The FAA works with collaborative teams of air traffic controllers, airport officials, airline representatives, general aviation operators, industry stakeholders and community representatives to study, design and implement comprehensive approaches for each metroplex.
-The FAA's Optimization of Airspace and Procedures in the Metroplex (OAPM) program is one of the agency's initiatives to improve regional traffic flow.
-The OAPM program is focusing on metroplexes.
+The FAA's Metroplex program is one of the agency's initiatives to improve regional traffic flow by optimizing airspace and procedures.